nathanjhood/UBento/README.md

 From now on, you can ```sudo``` from your new user login, and will have access to useful commands like ```shutdown now``` via systemd.

-It is CRITICAL that the above steps are taken in the order presented:
+It is CRITICAL that the above steps (as a minimum) are taken in the order presented:
 - launch as root
-- install sudo
+- install apt-utils, dialog, and sudo
 - add new user
 - copy wsl.conf
 - copy ubuntu-helpers/profile/bashrc files